README

 What is this repository for?

-seamlessly and also acts as an alternative to to SLF4J
+seamlessly (and may also act as an alternative data sink to log to when using SLF4J

 .